wurli/split.nvim/README.md

 ## A note about usage

-split.nvim differs from most other plugins in that it is designed to be primarily used in _operator-pending_ mode.
+split.nvim differs from many similar plugins in that it is designed to be primarily used in _operator-pending_ mode.
 E.g. if your mappings are `gs`/`gss` and you want to split arguments within some code like `do_stuff(a = 1, b = 2, c = 3)`, you can first hit `gs` to enter operator-pending mode, then the